Sources of capital growth: Introduction and overview

+Although net saving is expected to be largely or wholly ineffective, the theory does not question the value of gross saving to make up for losses to depreciation.
+If these losses are not made up first, value created by productivity gain will go first to make up this shortfall, and only the remainder will apply to capital growth.

-It predicts only at the largest scales, and only for the private sector.
-Individuals and groups and even small economies can grow or decline through net saving or dissaving.
-That possibility is foreclosed only at the scale of all capital and all economies together.
+The theory predicts only at the largest scales, where the data are clear, and only for the private sector.
+We accept that households commonly grow or decline in net worth through net saving or dissaving (see Section \ref{disclaimers}), and that the same is possible for larger groups and even small nations.
+Free growth theory predicts only at the scale of all capital and all economies together.
 The public sector, meanwhile, responds to political rather than market choices, and grows or shrinks accordingly.

 If free growth theory is right, tax policy and other policy to encourage saving over consumption should be reviewed.
 These policies include the higher tax on ordinary income than on capital gains, and the double tax on corporate dividends.